NCBI Epigenomics

-The Epigenomics database
+History

 The Epigenomics database of the National Center for Biotechnology Information (NCBI) at the National Institutes of Health (NIH) was launched in June 2010 as a means to collect maps of epigenetic modifications and their occurrence across the human genome.
 This database provides a publicly available resource for maps in stem cells and primary ex vivo tissues that detail genome-wide landscapes of epigenetic factors that occur in human development and disease.

-Content of Epigenomics database
+Content

 The primary resources for the content of the Epigenomics Database are derived from two archival databases at the NCBI: The Gene Expression Omnibus (GEO) and the Sequence Read Archive (SRA).
 The Gene Expression Omnibus is a data system for high-throughput genomic data that is generated from microarray and next-generation sequencing technologies.
 Data used in the Epigenomics database is a combination of GEO and SRA subsets that are specific to Epigenetic factors.
 This data is subjected to additional review and organized in a more easily attainable fashion before added to the Epigenomics database.